GreatpythonGPT/tarePDF/CODE_MODIFICATION_LOG.md

 15. **Image Reset Fix (2025-06-15)**
     - Added `restoreOriginalImage()` in `imageProcessor.js` to reload the unedited file from `imageManager`.
     - Reset button now calls this method before clearing adjustments so applied edits can be undone.

+16. **Original URL Handling (2025-06-15)**
+    - Created separate object URLs for each image so the original file URL is preserved after applying adjustments.
+    - Avoided revoking the original URL when updating images in `applyAdjustments()`.